barter-rs/barter-rs/barter-data/docs/EXCHANGE_INTEGRATION_GUIDE.md

 6. **String Deserialization**: Always use `&str` instead of `String` when deserializing to avoid unnecessary allocations (e.g., `<&str>::deserialize(deserializer)?` instead of `String::deserialize(deserializer)?`).

+7. **Prefer Iterator API**: Use Rust's Iterator API (`map`, `filter`, `collect`, etc.) instead of imperative loops for data transformation.
+This leads to more concise, readable, and often more efficient code.

-7. **Follow Existing Patterns**: Always follow the established patterns in the codebase for consistency.
+8. **Follow Existing Patterns**: Always follow the established patterns in the codebase for consistency.

 ## Example Exchange References